Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

     The payment view is displayed in the bill list.

     ![Pay](../../Assets/Screenshots/POS/Sales/Cashpoint/BillList/Pay.png "[Pay]")

-2. In the *Select payment* section you can complete the cash payment by two different ways:

 3. Click the [Cash] button.
     The *Cash payment* view is displayed.